Edward Nicolls: Aftermath

 In the summer of 1817 Captain George Woodbine, one of Nicolls's former subordinate officers, was present in Spanish East Florida together with the former British soldier and Scottish mercenary lieutenant of Simón Bolívar, Gregor MacGregor.
 Woodbine and MacGregor both left Spanish East Florida to rejoin the Latin American revolutionary movement prior to U.S. military intervention in East Florida.
 The names of Nicolls, Woodbine, and MacGregor had become associated with the arming of blacks as soldiers, militiamen, and even as mercenaries.
 The threat, real or imaginary, was an anathema to North American popular conceptions of the time.

-Between July and October 1818, the Niles' Weekly Register of Baltimore published portions of correspondence between Nicolls and the former auxiliary Second Lieutenant Robert Chrystie Armbrister (1797–1818) of the first "battalion" of the Corps of Colonial Marines.
-Armbrister was one of two British subjects executed in the Arbuthnot and Ambrister incident by order of Major General Andrew Jackson following a drumhead trial at St. Marks in West Florida in April 1818 (the same month and place as the Josiah Francis and Nehemathla Micco summary executions).
+Between July and October 1818, the Niles' Weekly Register of Baltimore published portions of correspondence between Nicolls and the former auxiliary Second Lieutenant Robert Chrystie Ambrister (1797–1818) of the first "battalion" of the Corps of Colonial Marines.
+Ambrister was one of two British subjects executed in the Arbuthnot and Ambrister incident by order of Major General Andrew Jackson following a drumhead trial at Fort St. Marks in April 1818 (the same month and place as the Josiah Francis and Nehemathla Micco summary executions).
+Andrew Jackson flew a false British flag on his ship to lure them aboard, and summarily executed them in Spanish territorial waters.
 In the correspondence, assistance was asked of Nicolls to intervene with the British government on behalf of former allies seeking asylum in Spanish West Florida from perceived American wrongdoing and injustice.